 - Remuneration, if any;

 - Freedom of both parties to terminate the relationship.

-- Seeking to maintain a reasonable workload by ensuring an appropriate spacing of appointments.
+- Seeking to maintain a reasonable workload by limiting the number of directees to that which is reasonable and ensuring an appropriate spacing of appointments.

 - Referring directees to other appropriately qualified persons as necessary.

-- Ensuring that directees who have ongoing relationships with other professionals make known their involvement in spiritual direction where appropriate.
+- Ensuring that directees who have ongoing relationships with health professionals make known to those health professionals their involvement in spiritual direction where appropriate.

 - Ensuring, in situations where they have other professional qualifications (such as a psychologist) that they clarify with their directees the nature of their relationship as a spiritual director.

 - Not continuing spiritual direction relationships in cases where it is not in the best interests of the directee (including if financial gain would be a major justification for continuing).

 - Respecting the dignity of each directee, all appropriate physical, psychological and social boundaries are maintained within, and outside of, the spiritual direction relationship.
 The director makes those boundaries very clear to the directee.

 - Respecting the privacy of their directees, for example, by: